NormalVR/Normcore-Documentation/src/room/readme.md

 ---
 layout: docs
-title: Room + Datastore API
+title: Room + Datastore API Overview
 ---
 # Room + Datastore API

-*Make sure you're up to speed on the [Client Architecture](../architecture/client)documentation before diving into this section.*
+*Make sure you're up to speed on the [Client Architecture](../architecture/client) documentation before diving into this section.*

 The Room + Datastore API is the foundation upon which the [Realtime API](./realtime) is built.
 This layer is the raw data layer that synchronizes all state between each client.